Ancient time reckoning and

 Testament recorded the passage of time with the same

-meanings with similar intention and context.
-The spirit and
+with similar intention and context.
+The spirit and essence of the

-essence of the original scriptures can be captured with the aid
+original scriptures can be captured with the aid of calendar

-of calendar tools.
-The goal is to view the calendar as the
+tools.
+The goal is to view the calendar as the ancients once

-ancients once described.
-Inventory of the calendar tools include
+described.
+Inventory of the calendar tools include calendar

 Time measured by the earliest calendar lengthened along with